-To discuss Dilaudid side effects we would first need to define Dliaudid.
+In order to discuss Dilaudid side effects, we would first need to define Dilaudid.
 The potent narcotic painkiller Dilaudid can lead to side effects typical of many opiate prescription medications.
 Dilaudid is the brand name for hydromorphone hydrochloride and comes in oral liquid and tablet form.
 Patients should only use this medication exactly as prescribed in the directions that accompany the prescription.
 Otherwise, it could lead to serious complications including addiction, overdose and death.

 Commonly-Reported and More Serious Dilaudid Side Effects